ansible/ansible/docsite/rst/galaxy.rst

     Password for dsmith:
     Succesfully logged into Galaxy as dsmith

 As depicted above, the login command prompts for a GitHub username and password.
-It does not send this information to Galaxy.
+It does NOT send your password to Galaxy.
 It actually authenticates with GitHub and creates a personal access token.
-It then sends the personal access token to Galaxy, which in turn verifies that you are you and returns an access token.
-The personal access token is then destroyed.
-No GitHub passwords or token are stored in Galaxy.
+It then sends the personal access token to Galaxy, which in turn verifies that you are you and returns a Galaxy access token.
+After authentication completes the GitHub personal access token is destroyed.

 If you do not wish to use your GitHub password, or if you have two-factor authentication enabled with GitHub, use the --github-token option to pass a personal access token that you create.
 Log into GitHub, go to Settings and click on Personal Access Token to create a token.

 Import a Role
 -------------

-New in Ansible 2.0 roles can be imported using ansible-galaxy.
+Roles can be imported using ansible-galaxy.
 The import command expects that the user previously authenticated with Galaxy using the login command.

 Import any GitHub repo you have access to: